ooni/spec/backends/th-007-websteps.md

 cannot continue to perform a measurement because it receives a `NXDOMAIN` error when performing DNS lookups for the hostname in the URL.

-This specification does not mean to imply that the new Web Connectivity requires a test helper to function.
+This specification does not mean to imply that websteps requires a test helper to function.
 It is out of the scope of this spec to discuss this problem.
 We will discuss it in a companion spec that covers the client side implementation of the new test.

 ## Semantics

-This section defines the messages of the New Web Connectivity Test Helper protocol.
+This section defines the messages of the websteps Test Helper protocol.

 ### Endpoint